Neutrino-nucleus interactions and the determination of oscillation parameters

-At a phenomenological level, existing studies, for which a few examples were shown in this section, have merely started to scratch the surface of the issue and at this stage it is not clear, whether many results are not just a mere consequence of the assumption put into the analysis.
-One example, is for instance the relative robustness of LBNE-like experiments against cross section systematics found by ~\textcite{Coloma:2012ji}: in light of later studies, this may be entirely due to using systematical uncertainties which only affect the rate but not the shape of the signal.
-The conceptually expedient simplification to focus on one interaction type, like quasi-elastic, severely restricts practical applicability for future experiments in the multi-GeV energy range where a multitude of interaction mechanisms contributes.
+At a phenomenological level, existing studies, of which a few examples were shown in this section, have merely started to scratch the surface of the issue and, at this stage, it is not clear, whether many results are not just a mere consequence of the assumptions put into the analysis.
+One example is, for instance, the relative robustness of LBNE-like experiments against cross section systematics found by the authirs of Ref.~\cite{Coloma:2012ji}: in light of later studies, this may be entirely due to using systematical uncertainties which only affect the rate but not the shape of the signal.
+The conceptually expedient simplification to focus on one interaction type, like QE, severely restricts practical applicability for future experiments in the multi-GeV energy range, where a multitude of interaction mechanisms contributes.
 Similarly, comparing different event generators may create a false sense of the magnitude of the problem, in particular since none of the existing generators is known to \emph{correctly} describe neutrino scattering over a wide kinematic range and different interaction modes.